futurejones/swift-arm64/swift-ci-docker/README.md

 ```bash
 docker pull swiftarm/ubuntu_focal
 ```
 * Use `docker run` to create a container and build `swift`.
 In this build command you will see several security options and tags used.
-Please the [Docker Docs](https://docs.docker.com/engine/reference/commandline/container_run/) for detailed info on each of these items.
+Please read the [Docker Docs](https://docs.docker.com/engine/reference/commandline/container_run/) for detailed info on each of these items.
 ```bash
 docker run \
 --cap-add=SYS_PTRACE \